 Fitzroy Crossing, Kimberley, Western Australia

-In Fitzroy Crossing, a series of 2-week residencies aim to build collaborative foundations and relationships developing music projects through the exchange of ideas: mapping interests; exploring possibilities; assessing skills and developing creative languages for shared art-making.
-Participants will learn to explore music-making together and will be guided in devising and performing their own music composition.
-The outcome will be a musical work (song-writing, recorded work, drum and instrumental composition) to be performed in front of a local audience.
+In 2019 two 3-week residencies will continue to build collaborative foundations and relationships developing music projects through the exchange of ideas: mapping interests; exploring possibilities; assessing skills and developing creative languages for shared art-making.
+Participants will learn to explore music-making together and will be guided in devising and performing their own music compositions.
+2019 is the third year of this ongoing program which has already developed powerful relationships and new work.

 Local Partnerships include: